opendocsg/slw-judgments-backfill/2011_SGCA_17/report.md

 Act, bearing in mind the fact that mere assertions of ignorance alone may be insufficient to rebut the presumption.

-16     We pause, however, to also observe, parenthetically, that it is, of course, open to the Prosecution to prove that the accused had actual knowledge on the facts of the case itself, in which case it would then be unnecessary to rely on the presumptions under (in this instance) s 18 of the Act (see _Tan Kiam Peng v PP_ [2008] 1 SLR(R) 1 (“ _Tan Kiam Peng_ ”) at [171]).
+16     We pause, however, to also observe, parenthetically, that it is, of course, open to the Prosecution to prove that the accused had actual knowledge on the facts of the case itself, in which case it would then be unnecessary to rely on the presumptions under (in this instance) s 18 of the Act (see _Tan Kiam Peng v PP_ <span class="citation">[2008] 1 SLR(R) 1</span> (“ _Tan Kiam Peng_ ”) at [171]).
 However, especially in the nature of _this_ offence itself, proving the mental element of actual knowledge would often be an extremely difficult task; hence, the need for the presumptions that have just been referred to.
 That having been said, we should think that, if the accused is able to rebut, on a balance of probabilities, the relevant presumption(s), it would follow that the Prosecution would _not_ be able to prove that the accused had actual knowledge in the case concerned.
 Conversely, if there is clear evidence that the accused had actual knowledge on the facts of the case, it would follow that the accused would _not_ be able to rebut, on a balance of probabilities, the relevant presumption(s).
 Indeed, the Prosecution might not – as alluded to at the outset of the present paragraph – even need to rely on the presumption(s) in order to establish knowledge on the part of the accused.
 It is important to emphasise that much would, of course, turn on the precise factual matrix concerned.

 17     In the present appeal, it is clear that no issue of actual knowledge _per se_ has arisen.
 Indeed, as this court noted in _Tan Kiam Peng_ (at [106]), “the practical reality [is] that a finding of actual knowledge is likely to be rare”.